DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:
 * **Answers**:

 * for APM i used the ruby app with dogstatd and ddtrace (Ruby Gems)for the sinatra web request , the heroku app is supplied (i refactored a ruby  demo cloud foundry app to run on Heroku) stimulated the Web GET requests for some Latency Measurement.
-The Heroku App is included here and easily pushed for testing - sernice name is hello-datadog-heroku-ruby.
+The Heroku App is included here and easily pushed for testing - service name is hello-datadog-heroku-ruby.
 You will find the repo as part of my answers containing the ruby app named "datadog-test-christ" inside the hello-datadog-heroku-ruby-app asset - anyone can repurpose it.

 * overview of service and resources fetching pages with GET/